 For over 35 years Belden Street Montessori has offered an authentic Montessori early childhood program for children in our community ages 12 weeks through 6 years old.
 Our school is a 501(c)(3) not for profit organization overseen by a Board of Trustees made up of parents, community members, and staff members.
 All donations to the school are tax-deductible to the fullest extent of the law, and all “profits” are returned to the school to enhance the program.

-Belden Street Montessori has expanded.
-We now offer four Early Childhood classrooms: two Preschool classes, a Toddler class, and an Infant class.
+Belden Street Montessori offers four Early Childhood classrooms: two Preschool classes, a Toddler class, and an Infant class.
 Each of our classes is staffed by one teacher and a classroom aide.
 Each class has 10-24 children, for a staff ratio of no more than 2 to 24, with our Infant class allowing for full or part-time, half or full-day class and a 2 to 10 staff to child ratio.

 We are located at 618 W. Belden Street, Sherman, Texas, in a converted house in a residential neighborhood.
 The hardwood floors and abundance of natural light from large windows give our large and well-equipped classrooms the warm, homey feel that Maria Montessori envisioned for her “Children’s House” for the young child.
 Each classroom has its own enclosed “work yard” to allow classroom activities to spill outdoors.